Skip to main content

 When to use Integration Codes

-However, you may need to integrate with other systems (such as an Ad platform or LMS).
-If those systems uses separate codes for your SIS, you'll save those additional code as Integration Codes.
+For practical data management, we recommend importing and exporting data between Element451 and your Student Information System (SIS).
+Your SIS codes will be stored in the 'Code' column of each item.
+However, you may need to integrate with other systems (such as an ad platform or LMS).
+If those systems use separate codes for your SIS, you'll save that additional code as an Integration Code.

-Adding Integration Codes
+Adding Integration Codes (Manually)

 Click on tab